DuaneNielsen/pytorch-baselines/docs/guide/examples.rst

 .. code-block:: python

-  from stable_baselines.common.cmd_util import make_atari_env
+  from pytorch_baselines.common.cmd_util import make_atari_env
-  from stable_baselines.common.vec_env import VecFrameStack from stable_baselines import ACER
+  from pytorch_baselines.common.vec_env import VecFrameStack from pytorch_baselines import ACER

   # There already exists an environment generator
   # that will make and wrap atari environments correctly.